WyliodrinEmbeddedIoT/internship2025/IrinaChiorean/readme.md

 Finished my first issue and submitted it for review, then looked over the implementation of time drivers in embassy.
 Helped some of the others with the issues I have previously ran into.

+## 3 July 2025

+Today I chose a new [task](https://github.com/WyliodrinEmbeddedIoT/embassy/issues/5) and carefully researched and read up on it.